buraksarac/nn-avx2/README.md

 -lt	Load previously saved thetas (prediction result)
 	(0 for disable 1 for enable default 0) (-tp needs to be set)

--st	Save thetas (prediction result)(0 for disable 1 for enable default 1)
+-st	Save thetas (prediction result)(0 for disable 1 for enable default 1), if ps is low this option might cause lot of saving on weight snapshots.

 -test	Test percentage, i.e. for 1000 row of data, 10 will result, 900 of row for training and 100 for test